price family law

 Understand, this list is not comprehensive; each case is composed of unique circumstances.
 The court can include additional factors to review should they deem them important.
 We are experienced in helping families in all income brackets, both those who fall under the income threshold stated above and those who are of higher net worth.

 Temporary Support or Alimony: This type of support is often seen when one spouse was the primary earner in a family and the couple is no longer “sharing income.”
 This is designed to provide much-needed assistance during the divorce process.
+Consulting with a support lawyer can help clarify the nuances of this arrangement.

 Reimbursement Support or Alimony: In some situations, one spouse financially supported the career training or education of the other, resulting in a certain job and income level.
 During the marriage, these earnings benefited both parties.
 However, once divorced, only the educated or trained individual will continue to benefit.
 In cases like this, support can be ordered to make things more equitable.